Stylized Water 2

 Note that buoyancy functionality only works for flat water, so will not work for rivers

-This is a fairly broad subject, this asset doesn’t contain any functionality to achieve this, since it’s simply not a modeling tool asset.
+This workflow is a fairly broad subject, this asset doesn’t contain any functionality to achieve this, it’s simply not a modeling tool asset.

 For example, River Auto Material or EasyRoads3D could be utilized to create spline meshes, though the shader will not support RAM’s flowmap painting functionality.
 But basically any spline tool that can tile a plane mesh will do.